paramraghavan/beginners-py-learn/help/self-help.md

 # Find out all the sys built in modules
 sys.builtin_module_names

-#Find out where sys is lcoated
+#Find out where sys is located
 sys.prefix

 ### Using the dir() Function
-We can use dir() built-in function to list all the function names (or variable names) in a module.
+# We can use dir() built-in function to list all the function names (or variable names) in a module.

 import time
 dir(time)